poofyOwl/voulaki-world/content/plugins/the_knob/index.md

 **FX Chain: HPF -> Distortion -> Delay -> Reverb -> EQ**

-- HPF goes from 10 Hz to 150 Hz as the knob is turned up
+- HPF: goes from 10 Hz to 150 Hz as the knob is turned up
-- Distortion uses following Waveshaper Transfer Function: `tanh(x)`
+- Distortion: uses the following transfer function: `tanh(x)`
 - Delay:
-  - Short delay time
+  - Short delay time with high feedback
   - Wet goes from 0% to 50% as the knob is turned up
-  - High feedback
 - Reverb:
-  - Medium room size
-  - Medium width
+  - Medium room, medium spread
-  - Short freeze
   - Less damping as the knob is turned up
   - Wet goes from 0% to 80% as the knob is turned up
 - EQ: